We are committed to protecting privacy. We are responsible for:

 Our public services also include the functions of corporate communications, legal services, finance, information governance, human resources, policy, consultation and performance, premises and safety, ICT and asset management.

-Our website and customer access services provide access to the our services.
+Our website and customer access services provide access to these services.

 We will normally notify you in advance if we are going to share your personal data with a third party.

 We may share personal data between our teams to provide our services.

 - police and other law enforcement and prosecuting agencies

 In certain circumstances we may also share information with:

 - citizens advice bureaux

 - other support agencies